adrianjav/starter-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

+I am a postdoc at the [April lab](https://april-tools.github.io/) working alongside [Prof. Antonio Vergari](http://nolovedeeplearning.com/) on developing novel probabilistic machine learning approaches to integrate symbolic constraints within neural models, making them properly meet the expectations that we place on them.
+As such, we aim at making models more reliable and trustworthy.

-I am a PhD student at the Probabilistic Machine Learning group working with [Isabel Valera](https://ivaleram.github.io/) at [Saarland University](https://saarland-informatics-campus.de/en/) in Germany.
+I completed my PhD at the [Probabilistic Machine Learning](https://machinelearning.uni-saarland.de/) group working with [Prof. Isabel Valera](https://ivaleram.github.io/) at [Saarland University](https://saarland-informatics-campus.de/en/).

-My research focuses on probabilistic machine learning models and their training dynamics (and challenges), specially when the training data comprises multiple modalities (e.g., images and their captions, or tabular data).
-My current work involves deep generative models (normalizing flows, variational autoencoders, and probabilistic circuits), as well as graph neural networks and multitask learning.
+Before that, I worked at the [Max Planck Institute for Intelligent Systems](https://is.mpg.de/) in Tübingen at the Empirical Inference department and the Probabilistic Machine Learning group.

+My research focuses on developing methods that are reliable, principled, and efficient.
+Loosely, this resolves to adding a-priori inductive biases to models such that they comply with our expectations on how they should behave in the wild.
-My ultimately goal is to conduct principled research that aims to better understand machine learning and ease its deployment in the real-world.
+My ultimate goal is to conduct interesting and principled research to better understand machine learning models and ease their deployment in the real-world.

-I am always happy to discuss new ideas, and I am always available via [twitter](https://twitter.com/javaloyML) and email.
+I try to be as approachable as possible.
+Feel freet o reach me through email or any of my (active) social media profiles.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->